-Do you realize that in the new now, it has become increasingly important to adapt your business and value chains to a new ‘phygital’ reality?
-That’s exactly the main topic we covered during our annual Bluecrux inspiration event, gathering over 200 supply chain & operations professionals for another virtual adventure.
+Do you realize that in the new now, it has become increasingly important to adapt your business and value chains to a new “phygital” reality?
+That’s exactly the main topic we covered during our annual Bluecrux inspiration event, gathering over 200 supply chain and operations professionals for another virtual adventure.

-This year, over 10 top-notch industry professionals, thought leaders, and Bluecrux experts took the ‘phygital’ stage to share their knowledge and experience on how companies can build tomorrow’s value chains for a better future and how to get your company’s value chain ready for the next generation.
+This year, over ten top-notch industry professionals, thought leaders and Bluecrux experts took to the Phygital stage to share their knowledge and experience on how companies can build tomorrow’s value chains for a better future and how to get your company’s value chain ready for the next generation.

 Curious about what we have learned?
-Just read on and discover 5 ways how to get ‘phygital’ in the new now.
+Read on and discover five ways to get phygital in the new now.